-- Price: Speed ovens can be more expensive than traditional ovens or microwaves.
+- Price: They can be more expensive than traditional ovens or microwaves.
 This could be a disadvantage for those on a tight budget.

 - Learning curve: Speed ovens can have a bit of a learning curve, as they have more features and cooking functions than a traditional oven or microwave.
 It may take some time to get used to using the appliance and figuring out which settings work best for different types of foods.

-- Limited capacity: Speed ovens are generally smaller than traditional ovens.
+- Limited capacity: They are generally smaller than traditional ovens.
 They may not be suitable for cooking larger items or multiple dishes at once.
-So that Christmas turkey and all the trimmings won’t fit!
+So that Christmas turkey and all the trimmings might not fit!